-14 Prequalification is a CB assessment phase available at any moment of the FB process, during which each TSO can assess the relevance of its CB set, with respect to the operating conditions at the moment of capacity calculations.
+&lt;sup>14 Prequalification is a CNE assessment phase available at any moment of the FB process, during which each TSO can assess the relevance of its CNE set, with respect to the operating conditions at the moment of capacity calculations.
 Therefore, operational experience plays a major role.
 Concretely, this phase is facilitated by a tool which allows an efficient review of the Critical Branches, as well as a cross comparison of interconnectors and associated Remedial Actions.
 As such, prequalification is an introduction to qualification since it provides the first elements to be discussed and coordinated between TSOs later during the FB process, which is why it is presented here before qualification in the operational sequence.
 In practice, prequalification can be done before each FB common computation.

-tions might have to be done.
+Special attention is given to the Remedial Actions (RA) described in the CNE-file.
+Every TSO has to check, if the described RAs are available in the forecasted grid situation, or if some adaptations might have to be done.
 This pre-qualification step also contains, if necessary, the information sharing and coordination with adjacent TSOs.